Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: EXPERIMENTAL RESULTS AND DISCUSSION

-Fig.~\ref{fig:prediction} compares the performance of our whole-body \ac{MPC} with the decomposed task approach described in~\cite{bjelonic2020rolling}.
-Especially at higher commanded velocities, the prediction error of the whole-body \ac{MPC} outperforms the prediction accuracy of our previously published controller, which is also prone to failures at higher speeds.
+Fig.~\ref{fig:prediction} compares the performance of our whole-body \ac{MPC} with the decomposed-task approach described in~\cite{bjelonic2020rolling}.
+Especially at higher commanded velocities, the prediction error of the \ac{MPC} outperforms the prediction accuracy of our previously published controller, which is also prone to failures at higher speeds.
 Decoupling the locomotion problem into a wheel and torso task makes it untrackable at higher speeds.
-The actual wheel and base trajectories start to diverge and require an additional heuristic to maintain balance.
-Our single task approach, however, solves this problem and improves the prediction accuracy by up to \unit[71]{\%}, making fast locomotion feasible.
+The actual wheel and torso trajectories start to diverge and require an additional heuristic to maintain balance.
+Our single-task approach, however, solves this problem and improves the prediction accuracy by up to \unit[71]{\%}, making fast locomotion feasible.

-\subsection{Dynamic Model}
+\subsubsection{Dynamic Model}

 Various approaches use a \ac{LIP} model that optimizes over the \ac{ZMP} as a substitute for the contact forces.
-These approaches generate trajectories of the \ac{COM}, so that the \ac{ZMP} lies inside the support polygon spanned by the legs in contact.
+These approaches generate trajectories of the \ac{COM} so that the \ac{ZMP} lies inside the support polygon spanned by the legs in contact.
 The question arises whether this approach accurately captures the real dynamics.
-Therefore, we are logging the \ac{ZMP} of~\cite{bjelonic2020rolling} while running our whole-body \ac{MPC} using a more realistic kinodynamic model of a wheeled-legged robot.
+Therefore, we log the \ac{ZMP} of~\cite{bjelonic2020rolling} while running our \ac{MPC} using a more realistic kinodynamic model of a wheeled-legged robot.

-The result in Fig.~\ref{fig:zmp_comparison} shows that while executing dynamical behavior, the \ac{ZMP} diverges from the support polygon.
-Therefore, the \ac{ZMP} model is not capable of discovering motions as depicted in Fig.~\ref{fig:high_speed}, due to its simplifications.
-Furthermore, there is also one qualitative argument that speaks for a more accurate model as the kinodynamic model.
-The idea of the \ac{ZMP} only holds in the presence of co-planar contacts~\cite{Orsolino2020Feasible}, and as such, it can not accurately capture environments, as shown in the second row of Fig.~\ref{fig:anymal_on_wheels}.
+The result in Fig.~\ref{fig:zmp_comparison} shows that while executing dynamic motions, the \ac{ZMP} diverges from the support polygon.
+Therefore, this simplified model can not discover motions as depicted in Fig.~\ref{fig:high_speed}.
+Furthermore, the idea of the \ac{ZMP} only holds in the presence of co-planar contacts~\cite{Orsolino2020Feasible}.
+Therefore, it can not accurately capture environments, as shown in the second row of Fig.~\ref{fig:anymal_on_wheels}, and thus, we need a more accurate model like the kinodynamic model presented here.

-\subsection{Foothold Heuristic}
+\subsubsection{Foothold Heuristic}